Best Sugar Cookie Recipe

 - Do not over beat the cookie dough.
 Think gentle thoughts.

-- Roll the dough into balls, coat in extra sugar, and press flat with the bottom of a drinking glass.
+- Roll the dough into balls, coat in extra sugar, and press the tops flat with the bottom of a drinking glass.
 This creates a crispy glistening exterior and a uniform shape.

 - Do not over-bake.
 The moment the edges look remotely golden, take the cookies out of the oven and cool.